Archbishop Carroll High School (Washington, D.C.)

-Archbishop Carroll High School is a Roman Catholic Christian high school with an emphasis on social justice and civic engagement located in the Brookland Neighborhood of Northeast Washington, D.C., serving students from around the Washington Metropolitan Area.
-It is owned and operated by the Archdiocese of Washington, is part of the Washington Catholic Athletic Conference, and is affiliated with the Catholic University of America through its dual-enrollment program.
+Archbishop Carroll High School is a four-year private, catholic, college-preparatory high school with an emphasis on social justice and civic engagement, located in the Brookland neighborhood of Northeast Washington, D.C.
+It is owned and operated by the Archdiocese of Washington, is part of the Washington Catholic Athletic Conference, and is affiliated with the Catholic University of America.

 History

 Archbishop Carroll High School opened in 1951 and expressed the vision of Patrick A. O'Boyle, the first archbishop of the Archdiocese of Washington, who felt strongly that the Catholic Church should lead by example in the area of integration.
 Named in honor of John Carroll, the first Catholic archbishop in the United States, the school offered a college preparatory education for young men, regardless of race or ethnicity.
 For its first 40 years, the Augustinian Friars operated Archbishop Carroll.

-In 1989, the Archdiocese of Washington merged all four of its high schools—boys' schools, Archbishop Carroll and Mackin, and girls' schools, All Saints and Holy Spirit—into one school on the Archbishop Carroll site.
+In 1989, the Archdiocese of Washington closed three of its four high schools—the all boys' Mackin, and girls' schools All Saints and Holy Spirit—leaving one, Archbishop Carroll.

 From 2009-2019, Archbishop Carroll High School participated as an International Baccalaureate World School and offered the IB Diploma Programme.

 As of the 2019-2020 School Year, Archbishop Carroll High School has transitioned to pre-Advanced Placement (PreAP) and Advanced Placement (AP) coursework.